Did you miss...?

 Skink-in-panties, bat-on-an-antenna antics complete, all loaded into appropriate vans, we went in search of wildlife.

 Had enough of the day?
 No, you haven't.
 Today was a big day so today's post deserves a Part II.
-But now worries, you haven't seen the day's video as yet.
+But no worries, you haven't seen the day's video.
 The vid below contains the early morning balloon ride and at the end, I couldn't bring myself to cut out the song by the Balloon Workman.
 The full video is so worth a watch.

 Tuesday, November 21, 2023